gacetta/notes/testing.md

 ### Mocking
 Manual mocks are used to stub out functionality with mock data.
 For example, instead of accessing a remote resource like a website or a database, you might want to create a manual mock that allows you to use fake data.
 This ensures your tests will be fast and not flaky.

-Manual mockes are defined by writing a module in a `__mocks__/` subdirectory immediately adjacent to the module.
+Manual mocks are defined by writing a module in a `__mocks__/` subdirectory immediately adjacent to the module.

 ### Testing User Interation